Last updated: 24/May/2026

 Usually has to be run alongside another Shielder or with many neutral shielding cards.

-The ratings below are based on the Season Save Data modes and the Chaos Manifestation mode.
-Each of the modes values different mechanics, so some characters may shine in one of the, while being underwhelming in the other.
+The ratings below are based on the Season Save Data, Chaos Manifestation, and Great Rift modes.
+Each of the modes values different mechanics, so some characters may shine in one of them, while being underwhelming in the other.

 Metallization: Metallization is Amir’s unique stackable resource, which can be tracked either through the buff tracker or her resource bar under the Team’s HP bar.
 Metallization is a buff that causes Amir to launch an extra attack, dealing 80% of Defense-Based DMG each time a shielding card is used at the cost of reducing the Metallization stack size by 1.
 It is also used as fuel for a number of her other cards.